JoeKun/freebsd-configuration/documentation/freebsd/freebsd-poudriere.md

 # echo "misc/figlet" >> /usr/local/etc/poudriere.d/pkglist
 ```

-If the default set of options for this package don't suit you, you may customize them with the `options` command.
+If the default set of options for this package don’t suit you, you may customize them with the `options` command.

 ```console
 # poudriere options -c -n misc/figlet